-Encourage clustered commercial development rather than sprawled development.
+Objective: Encourage clustered commercial development rather than sprawled development.

-- Provide for commercial development along major thoroughfares, preferably at the intersections of such thoroughfares with controlled access to and from the development. - Locate commercial uses so as to avoid incompatible adjacent uses. - Promote the grouping of commercial activities on sites sufficiently large to furnish adequate off-street parking.
+- Provide for commercial development along major thoroughfares, preferably at the intersections of such thoroughfares with controlled access to and from the development. - Locate commercial uses so as to avoid incompatible adjacent uses. - Promote the grouping of commercial activities on sites sufficiently large to furnish adequate off-street parking. - Promote commercial development in areas easily accessible to Township residents.